duncangrant/brooklyn-ambari/README.md

  mechanism of `componentNames` configuration key.
 This is **not needed** if you have a service based deployment.
 - `serviceName`: use to specify the name of the extra service to install.
 This is **required** if you have a services based deployment.
 - `componentNames`: use to specify the names of the extra service's components.
-This is **required** if you have a host group based deployment.
+This is **optional** if you have a host group based deployment.
 Foir each entry, you can pass only the component name (as the above example) or the mapping of component name <-> host group name like so: `<COMPONENT_NAME>|<HOST_GROUP_NAME>`.
 If there is no mapping specify, the component will be bind to the host group specify by the configuration key `bindTo`.